-Finding a teaching job in Taiwan is not as easy as it used to be, but with diligence and a little luck, it can eventually happen.
+Finding a teaching job in Taiwan can take a little time, but with diligence and a little luck, it will eventually happen.
 Once you get that first job and learn the ropes of teaching in Taiwan, finding future teaching jobs is much easier.
 Here are some suggestions and tips for finding a Taiwan teaching job:

 Although schools may be hiring throughout the school year, it’s safe to say that Taiwan has a teacher hiring “season”.
 This season begins in April and continues through the end of October.
 Most schools will experience changeover of staff or addition of positions during the summer months.
 Public and private elementary schools will most likely be organizing their staff for the new school year.